dhutapratama/docs/filesystem.md

 <a name="automatic-streaming"></a>
 ### Automatic Streaming

 Streaming files to storage offers significantly reduced memory usage.
-If you would like Laravel to automatically manage streaming a given file to your storage location, you may use the `putFile` or `putFileAs` method.
+If you would like Lets to automatically manage streaming a given file to your storage location, you may use the `putFile` or `putFileAs` method.
 This method accepts either an `Illuminate\Http\File` or `Illuminate\Http\UploadedFile` instance and will automatically stream the file to your desired location:

     use Illuminate\Http\File;
     use Illuminate\Support\Facades\Storage;